 Outdoors outfitter REI rents camping and sports gear in addition to selling it at its palatial stores.
 Offerings include equipment for camping, downhill skiing, cycling and paddling.
 The store’s website advises customers to call their local store to see what it rents because not all locations have the same rental inventory.

 REI is a co-op, meaning customers can pay a one-time fee of $20 to have a small ownership stake, which comes with benefits.
 You don’t have to be a member to rent, but when weighing expenses it may be more affordable to pay the $20 to join and get reduced rental fees.

-For example, to rent backcountry skis from the store in Asheville, North Carolina, members pay $16 the first night and $36 for subsequent nights, while nonmembers pay $90 the first night and $54 for subsequent nights plus a $100 to $200 deposit.
+For example, to rent backcountry skis from the store in Asheville, North Carolina, members pay $16 the first night and $10 for subsequent nights, while nonmembers pay $25 the first night and $15 for subsequent nights plus a $100 to $200 deposit.
 If you’re an active sportsperson, it definitely makes the most sense to become a member.

 6. Musical Instruments

 Whether for a child learning an instrument at school or an adult taking up a new hobby, it’s a good idea to start out renting that trumpet, flute or electric guitar.
 If it’s not going to be a long-term endeavor, you haven’t shelled out as much extra money.